 If that's America's thinking, then there's nothing that they will ever do to stop Vladimir Putin.

-In other words, he could walk through Europe based on on that mindset and do pretty much anything he wants because we're just afraid he might go ballistic.
+In other words, he could walk through Europe based on that mindset and do pretty much anything he wants because we're just afraid he might go ballistic.

 Look, Ukraine is fighting for their survival.

-They are fighting to win.
+They are fighting to win, and we're not.

 It's debatable whether we should have a no-fly zone.

-But aircraft, of course we want to do that.
+But aircraft, of course, we want to do that.

 The frontline defender of democracy right now is President Volodymyr Zelensky.